masaad01/os_simulator/README.md

 input a group of processes and show order of execution using LIFO scheduler algorithm (algorithm may be changed)

 ## Usage:
-Run compiled main.exe, or compile file using command (g++ main.cpp ./classes/*.cpp -o main.exe) then run file.
+Compile file using command (g++ main.cpp ./classes/*.cpp -o main.exe) then run file.

 You may input processes manually in (in.txt) in the format(see next section), or choose to generate random processes.